-A couple of days ago I went to the library with my two children, for the nursery rhyme session dedicated to 2-3 year olds.
+A couple of days ago I went to the library with my two children, for the nursery rhyme session.

-There were many mothers with toddlers there, but one in particular got my attention.
+There were many mothers with toddlers there, but one, in particular, got my attention.
 She was on the floor with her son, reading a book in their native language.
-At some point, she sat the boy on her lap, pulled her shirt up, started nursing him and continued reading, all with no interruptions, like this is was the most natural thing to do – breastfeed a toddler in public!
+At some point, she sat the boy on her lap, pulled up her shirt, started nursing him and continued reading as if this is was the most natural thing to do – breastfeed a toddler in public!

 And there I were, with a 2,5 year old and a baby, feeling ashamed.

-Ashamed of myself for allowing the society convince me otherwise.
+Ashamed of myself for allowing the society to convince me otherwise.

-I was ashamed that I have been feeling ashamed for breastfeeding a toddler.
+I was ashamed for every time I had felt ashamed for breastfeeding a toddler.

-I felt ashamed for every time I bowed my head when my parents, my in laws, my family, and surprisingly my mom friends were telling me that my eldest was too big to be nursed.
+I felt ashamed for every time I bowed my head when my parents, my in-laws, and surprisingly, my mom friends were telling me that my eldest was too big to be nursed.

-I felt ashamed that instead of doing what this mom did, openly, I preferred to hide the fact that I tandem nurse.
+I felt ashamed that instead of doing what this mom did, openly, I preferred to hide the fact that I tandem nursed.

-People don’t feel ashamed for giving children milk from a bottle up until they go to school, or for offering then formula, or cow milk.
-They are happy their children are healthy and well fed.
+People don’t feel ashamed for bottle feeding their children for a very long time.
+They are happy their children are healthy and eat well.
 Should not mothers who breastfeed older children feel the same?

 It is up to us to normalise breastfeeding.
-There might be a lot more of us than we think.
+There might many more of us than we think.

 Breastfeeding Week ends today but it is not too late for a little exercise.
 If you are a breastfeeding mum, be proud of yourself!
 Don’t hide!
-Take your boob out and nurse that child, no matter how old he is and send it to another mom with a few words of encouragement!
+Take your boob out and nurse that child, no matter how old he is.
+Send the picture to another mother and write her a few words of encouragement!
 (I would love to see some pictures in the comments!)

 Before I hit the Publish button I just want to add that I know all the risks of posting this, how I’m exposing myself and what people might say but I’m ready for it all!
 I don’t want to feel ashamed anymore!